YottaDB/YDBDoc/MessageRecovery/errors.rst

 MIXIMAGE, Cannot load more than one base image function on a process.

-Run Time Error: This indicates that a C function tries to invoke more than one base image function included in libyottadb.so (e.g. gtm_main, dse_main, mupip_main etc.).
+Run Time Error: This indicates that a C function tries to invoke more than one base image function included in libyottadb.so (e.g. ydb_main, dse_main, mupip_main etc.).
 Only one base image function can be invoked and only once for the lifetime of the process.

 Action: Make sure only one base image function is invoked for the lifetime of one process.